-In order to provide students with appropriate instruction and educational services, it is necessary for the school district to maintain extensive and sometimes personal information about them and their families.
-It is essential that pertinent information in these records be readily available to appropriate school personnel, be accessible to the student's parents or legal guardian and/or the student in accordance with law, and yet be guarded as confidential information.
+To provide students with appropriate instruction and educational services, it is necessary for the school district to maintain extensive and sometimes personal information about them and their families.
+It is essential that pertinent information in these records be readily available to appropriate school personnel, be accessible to the student's parent/guardian and/or the student in accordance with law, and yet be guarded as confidential information.